Eschatologue/CM_wiki/docs/class/druid/index.md

 | 4 | 6 | 1/2 | No |
 | 8 | 8 | 1 | Yes |

+#### Rules While Shape-Shifted

-***Rules While Shape-Shifted.*** While in a form, you retain your personality, memories, and ability to speak, and the following rules apply:
+While in a form, you retain your personality, memories, and ability to speak, and the following rules apply:

 ***Temporary Hit Points.*** When you assume a Wild Shape form, you gain a number of Temporary Hit Points equal to your Druid level.